-The 2016-2017 Engineering Investigation (EI) process was very similar to the previous 2015-2016 EI Report.
-The report uses the same basis of calculation, however updates the document as proposed in the work plan prepared and approved in December 2016.
-This approach also includes close coordination with other groups particularly San Bernardino Valley Municipal Water District (Valley) who do their own calculations for work similar to the EI Report.
+The 2020-2021 Engineering Investigation (EI) process was very similar to the previous 2019-2020 EI Report.
+The report uses the same basis of calculation; however, updates to the document as proposed in the work plan prepared and approved in November 2020 have been incorporated.
+This approach also includes close coordination with other groups particularly San Bernardino Valley Municipal Water District (SBVMWD) who do their own calculations for work similar to the EI Report.
 We believe this approach makes the best use of the resources of all water entities within the basin.
 This year's report provides additional research, source documentation, and summary illustration of surface and groundwater activities within the Bunker Hill Basin and specifically within the Water Conservation District's boundaries.